parthkamal/java/README.md

 1. **Abstraction** means, hiding the internal details of the method, in java it is achieved by 2 methods ie , _abstract_ class and _interfaces_. for more [info](https://www.geeksforgeeks.org/abstract-classes-in-java/)

 2. Abstraction Examples
-   1. example of 100% Abstraction achieved through abstract keyword. [here](/abstraction/Examples.md);
+   1. example of 100% Abstraction achieved through abstract keyword. [here](/abstraction/Examples.md).
-   2. abstract method declaration with parameters [here](/abstraction/parametrised-abstract-method.md);
+   2. abstract method declaration with parameters [here](/abstraction/parametrised-abstract-method.md).
+   3. when to use abstract class vs interface [here](https://www.tutorialspoint.com/when-to-use-an-abstract-class-and-when-to-use-an-interface-in-java).
+   4. abstract class vs interface differen [here](https://www.geeksforgeeks.org/difference-between-abstract-class-and-interface-in-java/).